-The Domain Model is a powerful mechanism for recording and defining business terms that are identified during Requirements analysis.
-It provides a single definition of the terms and their relationships, that can be referenced from anywhere within the model.
+The Domain Model is a useful mechanism for recording and defining business terms that are identified during Requirements analysis.
+It provides a single definition of the terms and their relationships that can be referenced from anywhere within the model.

-One of the advantages of using a domain model is that the terms are modeled as Class elements, allowing them to be linked to other elements within the domain model itself or to elements in other parts of the model.
+One of the advantages of using a Domain model is that the terms are modeled as Class elements, which can be linked to other elements within the Domain model itself or to elements in other parts of the model.
 They can be used on any number of diagrams, and they can be displayed as a list, using the Package List window.

-It is also possible to create hyperlinks within the Notes text of Requirements elements, that link directly to relevant domain elements.
+It is also possible to create hyperlinks within the Notes text of Requirement elements that link directly to relevant Domain elements.

-Element Discussions
+Discussions

-The Element Discussion window is a convenient facility that allows commentary to be made on elements without contaminating the notes with discussions that ultimately don't contribute to the integrity of the model.
-Modelers often place notes on diagrams or write questions in the element notes fields and these are distracting and must be removed when formal documentation is generated from the model.
-The Element Discussion window allows a modeler to initiate a discussion and for others to reply.
-It is a perfect way for discussing requirements.
+The Discuss & Review window is a convenient facility that allows commentary to be made on elements without contaminating the notes with discussions that ultimately don't contribute to the integrity of the model.
+Modelers often place notes on diagrams or write questions in the element Notes fields, and these are distracting and must be removed when formal documentation is generated from the model.
+The Discuss & Review window allows a modeler to initiate a discussion and others to reply.
+It is a perfect way to discuss requirements.

-A Discussions summary window conveniently displays the Discussions for all elements in the repository.
+The Discuss & Review window conveniently displays the Discussions for all elements in the repository.